mpolinowski/caloric-burn/README.md

 npm run build
 ```

 This produces a build/ folder which you can serve with any static asset host.
 It contains all your app's HTML, JavaScript, and CSS files.
+This command is intended for production use.
+It does all kinds of optimization, to create a fast loading static page.